xiezhq/ISEScan/README.md

 ## Release History
 * 1.7
+  * Set removeShortIS = False in constants.py to report both complete and partial IS elements by default.
-  * add one more column in *.raw among the output files of ISEScan, type, which is the type of IS element copy.
+  * Add one more column (type) in .raw output file, which is the type of IS element copy.
+For details refer to the section 'Details about NC_012624.fna.raw' in Readme.
 * 1.6
   * Update Readme about the configuration of ISEScan where the paths to clusters.faa.hmm and clusters.single.faa should also be correctly specified in constants.py (Thank Ania Gorska for it).
 * 1.5.4.3